 - a.
 Vehicle gets damaged in transit. - b.
-Dealer /repairing agent submit a Transportation Claim Request within 5 business days of the vehicle delivery date through Digital Imaging Application.
-For International First Point of Rest, authorized VPCs are allowed to submit a TCR within a maximum of 14 calendar days due to the large number of vehicles delivered per vessel. - c.
+Dealer /repairing agent submit a Transportation Claim Request within 14 calendar days of the vehicle delivery date through Digital Imaging Application. - c.
 FCA Damage Prevention Group approves, requests more info or rejects TCR based on info provided in DealerCONNECT within 2 business days. - d.
 If TCR is authorized (PA Preapproved) dealers may allow 2 business days for carriers to review the vehicle before repairs begin depending on vehicle status (not for sold vehicles). - e.
 Dealer or repair agent has 30 days after vehicle delivery and 5 days after repairs are complete to submit the Transportation Claim into FCA DealerCONNECT Global Claim System. - f.
 In the case of an auction or salvage unit, a Loss of Sale claim will be assessed to the responsible provider via Fenkell's VehiTrac Claims (VTC) System. - g.
 If the damage being claimed matches the inspection information in FCA's systems, the claim is paid by FCA and sent to Fenkell VTC for recovery from the appropriate provider. - h.
 If the inspection data is entered correctly and timely, claims will be filed with the appropriate provider. - i.
 A transportation claim is sent by Fenkell VTC to the provider (via EDI or an email or web link, dependent on how each provider is set up) who delivered the vehicle to the location where the damage was first noted.